jonnybateman/SQLiteDevStudio-ReadMe/README.md

 It can also be used to simply view and edit data.
 This is particuarly useful when wishing to see the current state of data during the testing phase of application development.

+For a limited time the app can be trialled as the full premium version.
+Even when the trial period ends you can continue to use the app with premium services.
+Re-installing SQLiteDevStudio after the trial period will result in the loss of premium services.
+A one time in-app purchase can be made to restore the premium functionality.

 SQLiteDevStudio can access databases from a number of locations on a given device:
 - **SQLiteDevStudio Internal Storage:** Databases can be created and modified within SQLiteDevStudio's internal storage.
 Once complete can be exported to another project in the form of a database adapter .java file.
 - **External Shared Storage:** A database that is located in a device's shared storage can be imported into SQLiteDevStudio's internal storage where it can be viewed and edited.
 To push any changes made to the external version a database restore will need to be done.